-A tech scout might have a straightforward title like “Corporate Technology Scout” or something less straightforward like “Director of Corporate Research.”
+A tech scout may have a straightforward title like “Corporate Technology Scout” or something less straightforward like “Director of Corporate Research.”
 At some firms, a technology scout may have another role as well, dividing their time between business development and tech scouting, or tech scouting and internal R&D.

 For smaller enterprise, open innovation may be entirely new, and the title “tech scout” may not be used at all.